 Threat intelligence details

-- This morning, we detected a phishing email that delivered a malicious Word document to a user.
-This caused a series of suspicious events, which triggered multiple Microsoft Defender alerts for [malware name] malware.
+- We detected a phishing email that delivered a malicious Word document to a user.
+The malicious Word document caused a series of suspicious events, which triggered multiple Microsoft Defender alerts for [malware name] malware.
 Do you have any information on this malware?
 If yes, can you send me a link?

 - I recently saw a [social media reference, for example, Twitter or blog] post about a threat that is targeting my industry.
-Can you help me understand what protection Microsoft Defender ATP provides against this threat actor?
+Can you help me understand what protection Defender for Endpoint provides against this threat actor?

 Microsoft Threat Experts’ alert communications

 Can your incident response team help us address the targeted attack notification that we got?

 I received this targeted attack notification from Microsoft Threat Experts.
 We don’t have our own incident response team.
 What can we do now, and how can we contain the incident?

 I received a targeted attack notification from Microsoft Threat Experts.
 What data can you provide to us that we can pass on to our incident response team?